 - Shears are used on early grave markers to represent a female’s grave

 - Sheep see Lamb on Headstone

 - Shells, Scallop are a symbol of the spiritual journey in life and may indicate someone who had come back to Christianity.
-As the Scallop is also a sign of St. James it can also represent Spain, where he is Patron Saint
+They can also represent resurrection.
+The Scallop Shell also represents a pilgrimage to Camino de Santiago, and later all pilgrimages.

 - Ship usually represents a mariner